 The primary goal of preventive cardiology is to develop permanent, healthy habits in kids that will decrease the chances they’ll develop cardiovascular disease as they grow older.
-Heather Phelps, D.O., a pediatric cardiologist at Sibley Heart Center Cardiology and director of CHOA’s Preventive Cardiology Program, shares her insight into the importance of preventive cardiology.
+Heather Maloney, D.O., a pediatric cardiologist at Children’s Healthcare of Atlanta Cardiology and director of the Preventive Cardiology Program, shares her insight into the importance of preventive cardiology.

 Why Preventive Cardiology is Important

 “Preventive cardiology is based on the concept that we can modify some lifestyle habits that can help us decrease our chances of getting cardiovascular disease as we age,” says Dr. Maloney.
 “Two of the most common reasons a child would need to see a preventive cardiologist is because of hypertension (high blood pressure) or dyslipidemia (high cholesterol), which are two major concerns for kids.”
 Evaluation and treatment of these problems early in life can improve their long-term cardiovascular health.
 We are often able to treat these conditions non-invasively, that is without medication and with dietary improvements and increased physical activity.
 We tailor our recommendations specifically for the individual patient.
 “Our goal with our patients is to set realistic, gradual lifestyle changes that will have a positive impact on their cardiac health in the future.”

 Not too long ago, the American Academy of Pediatrics (AAP) recommended universal screening for elevated cholesterol in children between the ages of 9-11 and 17-21.
 With the advent of testing nearly all children at these ages, there has been an increased need for subspecialist interpretation of abnormal results and a subsequent need for expert evaluation and intervention.
 Although it is unusual to have severe abnormalities, elevated cholesterol can signify the